Instructions for Setting Up Your Own paper Minecraft Server on Almalinux

 Download the Server Software.

-Create a folder on your deasktop by right clicking, Create new Folder
+Create a folder on your desktop by right-clicking, Create new > Folder

-Move the downloaded file to the new folder
+Move the downloaded file to the created folder.

 Open the console and navigate to the folder: